 The phenomenon has been called “the fireplace effect” by researchers.
 Though research is new and in the early stages, the results are incontrovertible, and more research is bound to follow.

-Ready to add more wellbeing to your spaces?
+Ready to use interior design to support mental health and add more wellbeing to your spaces?

 Shop the Fireplace Effect